 C. Unconditional promises to give expected to be collected within one year are recorded at net realizable value.
-At December 31, 2014 and 2013, all promises to give are due within one year.
-Based on management's assessment of pledge collection history with its donors and current relationships, it has concluded an allowance is not deemed necessary as of December 31, 2014 and 2013.
+At December 31, 2015 and 2014, all promises to give are due within one year.
+Based on management's assessment of pledge collection history with its donors and current relationships, it has concluded an allowance for doubtful pledges is not deemed necessary as of December 31, 2015 and 2014.
 Conditional promises to give are not included as support until the conditions are substantially met.